tethysplatform/tethys/docs/installation/production/manual/system_dependencies.rst

         Replace ``<POSTGRES_PASSWORD>`` with the password you created during the :ref:`production_preparation` step.

-2. On CentOS it is also necessary to enable password authentication for local connections.
+2. On Rocky Linux it is also necessary to enable password authentication for local IP connections.
 This is done in the :file:`pg_hba.conf` file as follows:

-    **CentOS**:
+    **Rocky Linux**:

         .. code-block:: bash

-            sudo vim /var/lib/pgsql/12/data/pg_hba.conf
+            sudo vim /var/lib/pgsql/data/pg_hba.conf

+    **pg_hba.conf**:

         Change: